-Welcome to the School of Journalism.
+Welcome to the School of Journalism and Media Innovation.
 Get ready to tell your story.
 The world needs journalists now more than ever.
 To dig.
 To investigate.
 To tell stories that shift perceptions, spur action, and shape our world.
 Yet the way those stories are being told, and where they’re being shared, is constantly changing.
 The School of Journalism is ready.

 While the fields of journalism and media continue to evolve, so does our school.
 But we’re not just keeping pace, we’re setting the pace by reshaping curriculum to integrate interdisciplinary thinking.
 We do this by infusing new media techniques—digital storytelling, data visualization, video, VR—into innovative undergraduate and graduate degree programs.
 By hiring digitally savvy faculty fresh from newsrooms and PR firms including many currently working at leading publications, TV stations and websites.
 By finding new ways to inspire students as they put their passion into practice.

 As a student, you’ll be engaged from day one.
 Our dynamic campus in the heart of Boston enables you to use the vibrant city as your laboratory.
 You’ll take courses in digital journalism, media advocacy, investigative reporting, data visualization, video, and social media–all the while working with professors who have won Pulitzer Prizes and Emmy awards.
 On co-op, you’ll gain real-world experience and career-making connections at media organizations in Boston and beyond, choosing from placements like the Boston Globe, WGBH, NBC Nightly News, the Washington Post, CBS radio, as well as new media organizations, leading public relations firms and advocacy groups.